IvanUkhov/blog/_posts/2024-01-31-gradient-accumulation.md

 and the weights keep on decaying (if enabled) during accumulation.
 Therefore, one should account for this when configuring the optimizer at hand.

-One should also note that Keras does support gradient accumulation, which is controlled via the `gradient_accumulation_steps` option of optimizers.
+One should also note that TensorFlow does support gradient accumulation as of version 2.16, which is controlled by the `gradient_accumulation_steps` option of Keras optimizers.
 However, it does not play well with distributed training strategies, which will hopefully be rectified in the future.

 # Acknowledgments